oevsv/oevsv-repeaterliste/README.md

 # Repeater List for OEVSV Open Data

+Using and editing data from the [VHF department of the ÖVSV umbrella organization](https://www.oevsv.at/funkbetrieb/ukw-referat/maps/), CC BY 4.0

-Thanks to the OEVSV for providing the repeater data!
+Thanks for providing the open data!

 ## Developing